-Instead you have to work around them and set up a situation for the photo to happen in.
+Instead, you have to work around them and set up a situation for the photo to happen in.
 Work out your shot first.
 I do this by finding an area of the house with great light.
-Then I work out where ideally I want the subject to be.
-Next I give the child a reason to come into the frame.
-For example if I’ve found a beautiful setting near a window in the front room, I will ask the parents to put some toys there then I’ll ask the child to come and show me how to play with them.
-If I want to get them next to window I’ll ask them if they can help me look for aeroplanes.
+Then I work out where ideally I want the child to be.
+Next, I give the child a reason to come into the frame.
+For example, if I’ve found a beautiful setting near a window in the front room, I will ask the parents to put some toys there then I’ll ask the child to come and show me how to play with them.
+If I want to get them next to the window I’ll ask them if they can help me look for airplanes.
 Or I’ll ask them to show me how high they can jump on their bed.
 You get the idea!

 Keeping them interested…

-When I arrive at someones house the first thing I do once I’ve said hi to the parents is to get down on the toddlers level and introduce myself.
+When I arrive at someone's house the first thing I do once I’ve said hi to the parents is to get down on the toddler's level and introduce myself.
 I like to show them the camera and sometimes I’ll even make out that I need their help taking some photos of their family.
-If there is a new baby I make sure that I make a fuss of the older child.
+If there is a new baby I make sure that I make more of a fuss of the older child.

-Little people start to loose interest quite quickly.
+Little people start to lose interest quite quickly.
 Experience has taught me that it is wise to get all the family shots first before older children get bored and babies get grizzly.
-Sometimes when a toddler looses interest I tell them they can go and play because I’m going to get photos of mum and dad.
-Usually when I do this they want to get involved again.
+Sometimes when a toddler loses interest I tell them they can go and play because I’m going to get photos of mum and dad.
+Usually, when I do this they get FOMO and want to get involved again!